iver56/audiomentations/README.md

 classification.
 It was successfully applied in the paper [AudioCLIP: Extending CLIP to Image, Text and Audio](https://arxiv.org/pdf/2106.13043.pdf).

+## `RoomSimulator`

+_To be added in v0.23.0_

+Shoebox Room simulator using `pyroomacoustics`.
+It simulates a shoebox room with parameters its size, the position of a source in the room, the position of a microphone in the room, and the average absorption coefficient.
+This is useful for artificially simulating reverberation.

 ## `Shift`

 _Added in v0.5.0_